HabibRh26/UDP/README.md

 2. Install **Apache Maven 3.6.3**

 3. **Clone or download the application**:
-    - Clone the repository or download the executable JAR file to your local machine.
+    - download the executable JAR file to your local machine from https://github.com/HabibRh26/UDP/tree/master/executable

 ## Running the Application